lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 {
   "status": "success",
   "quote": "r<base64-message>:<base64-signature>:<base64-pcrs>",
+  "app_key_public": "-----BEGIN PUBLIC KEY-----\nMIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8A...\n-----END PUBLIC KEY-----",
   "app_key_certificate": "eyJhcHBfa2V5X3B1YmxpYyI6Ii0tLS0tQkVHSU4gUFVCTElDIEtFWS0tLS0tXG5NSUlCSWpBTkJna3Foa2l..."
 }
 ```

+**Note:** The `app_key_public` field is **required** and must be included in the response.
+It is used by the SPIRE Agent to build the `SovereignAttestation` and is required by the Keylime Verifier for verification.

 **Note:** The `app_key_context` is not required in the request since it is automatically retrieved from the stored App Key context (generated in Step 3).
 The TPM Plugin uses the stored App Key public key and context for quote generation.